jgregmac/hyperv-fix-for-devs/README.md

 Sure, you could get a Mac, or install Ubuntu.
 You also could use an alternative Linux run environment such as "Oracle VirtualBox", or VMware Workstation.
-OR... you can just run the "Install-DeveloperFix.ps1" script in this repository, and your life will be good again.*
+OR... you can just run the "Install-DeterministicNetwork.ps1" script in this repository, and your life will be good again.*

-This tool will install a Loopback network adapter and startup and shutdown scripts that are designed to "trick" the Hyper-V (and WSL) network collision avoidance algorithm into using a network range of our choosing that we know will not collide with our corporate internal private networks.

-I have experimented with muliple alternative solutions to this problem.
-Only the approach in this script appears to work across multiple reboots of the system.
+This tool will pre-create the "HNSNetwork" that WSL or Hyper-V network that Windows would create automatically, but using deterministic network ranges provided by you so that you don't get rando address ranges that create problems with your corporate network.

 *Ongoing life goodness not guaranteed.